madhurima-nath/DS-MLprojects/TextClassification/README.md

 This is the dataset from 2015-05-07, as published at [CMU webiste](https://www.cs.cmu.edu/~./enron/).

+NOTE: The data is not uploaded here.
+The name of the zip file is `enron_mail_20150507.tar.gz` as downloaded from the website.

 ## ARCHITECTURE
 This simple architecture can be modified to expand into a